Most Active Stories

 So it was with Huntsman, who could describe a scenario by which lightning might strike but could not make it happen.

 Some believe Huntsman has been running for 2016, and that is surely possible.
 But will the Republican Party of that year look much different from the raucous, hard-line activists who thronged the Myrtle Beach Convention Center for Monday night's debate?
-(This crowd not only booed answers they didn't like, they booed questions they didn't like.)
+(This crowd not only booed answers it didn't like; it booed questions it didn't like.)

 A faster and more likely way for Huntsman to return to presidential politics lies in the alternative party machinations of the group called Americans Elect.
 Founded by a rich investor and funded by as-yet-unnamed sources, this group is working to achieve ballot access in all 50 states for this coming November.

-They say they will hold a "national on-line convention" to choose a nominee and running mate (of different parties) to challenge the two major parties in November.
+It says it will hold a "national online convention" to choose a nominee and running mate (of different parties) to challenge the two major parties in November.
 Disavowing any intention to help or harm either party, Americans Elect argues it can find an electable moderate or centrist candidate who could inspire voters and beat the Democrats and Republicans alike.